-Tip #1: Inform Your IT Department
+Pro-Tip #1: Inform Your IT Department

 Also, if a team member needs to access any data in your care while you’re on vacation, your IT department can set up temporary login credentials for them.

-Tip #2: Secure Your Workstation
+Pro-Tip #2: Secure Your Workstation

 Log out of all devices, websites, and apps, and unplug any devices at your workstation.
-Even if someone gains unauthorized access to your devices while you’re away, all company data will be safer if you're logged out of everything.
+Even if someone gains unauthorized access to your devices while you’re away, all company data will be harder to access if you're already logged out of everything.

-Tip #3: Create a Safer Out-of-Office Email
+Pro-Tip #3: Create a Safer Out-of-Office Email

-Cybercriminals may try to impersonate you and request confidential and proprietary data from your unwitting team members.
+Cybercriminals may take advantage of information related to your absence by impersonating you and requesting confidential or proprietary data from unwitting team members.
 Your OOO email should only indicate that you are out of the office and will respond as soon as you return.

-Tip #4: Download Media in Advance
+Pro-Tip #4: Download Media in Advance

-Tip #5: Avoid Unsecured Public Wi-Fi
+Pro-Tip #5: Avoid Unsecured Public Wi-Fi

 More importantly, a VPN is a secure way to log in and navigate your sensitive personal and business accounts while vacationing.
 Not only does a VPN help you mask your internet protocol (IP) address, but it also establishes secure and encrypted connections to ensure your device and privacy are protected while using Wi-Fi.

-Tip #7: Adopt Multi-Factor Authentication
+Pro-Tip #7: Adopt Multi-Factor Authentication

 Data protection should be one of your top priorities whether you’re on vacation or not.
 We also recommend that you set up multi-factor authentication (MFA) for all your accounts.

-Passwords and passcodes are easy to hack.
+Passwords and passcodes are easy to hack or can be exposed in major data breaches that are occurring every day.
 However, MFA requires that you provide two or more verification factors to log into your network and accounts.
-MFA will boost your company’s security and protects data and credentials.
+MFA will boost your company’s security and protect your data and credentials.

-Tip #8: Secure Your Devices
+Pro-Tip #8: Physically Secure Your Devices

-Tip #9: Limit Your Social Media Posts
+Pro-Tip #9: Limit Your Social Media Posts

 Enjoy Peace of Mind for Your R&R

-We have shared our top tips to help you maintain a robust cybersecurity posture and protect data and credentials while you’re on vacation.
-Enjoy your time away from the office as you make lots of great memories.
+These are our top tips to help you maintain a robust cybersecurity posture at all times and protect your data and credentials while on vacation.
+Enjoy your time away from the office and make lots of great memories.
 Collect interesting souvenirs, immerse yourself in new adventures, and record some of the action as a keepsake!